Kohelet Yeshiva High School: History

 Barrack Hebrew Academy relocated to Bryn Mawr, Pennsylvania in 2008 and the Kohelet Foundation purchased the campus.
 Kohelet enlarged the campus to 6.3-acres with the acquisition and merger of two adjacent properties, one of which had been the carriage house for Linden Hall.
 The school also constructed a Beit Midrash.
 Kohelet Yeshiva moved to the new campus for the 2010–2011 academic year.

 In 2015, Kohelet Yeshiva merged with Kohelet Yeshiva Lab School, a project of the Kohelet Foundation, and added kindergarten through eighth grades to its institution.
 The initial year of kindergarten and first-grade was held on nearby Montgomery Avenue.
 The school added a new 2,000-square foot wing in 2016 and the elementary classes moved onto the main campus.
 The middle school began with the 2017–2018 school year.

 The school opened a 30,000-square-foot building for grades kindergarten through eighth, as well as an outdoor amphitheater, playground, athletic fields, and community garden for the 2019–2020 academic year.

+In 2025, Rabbi Maccabee Avishur replaced Rabbi Noam Stein as Kohelet's Head of School.

 About

-In addition to regular college preparatory classes, Kohelet offers the following Advance Placement (AP) courses: English, United States History, Calculus, Chemistry, Physics, Psychology, and Studio Art.
+In addition to regular college preparatory classes, Kohelet offers the following Advance Placement (AP) courses: English, United States History, United States Government, World History, Calculus, Statistics, Biology, Chemistry, Physics, Psychology, and Studio Art.

 Kohelet Yeshiva High School's sports team is named the Kings, with soccer, basketball, cross-country, tennis, track and baseball programs for boys, and soccer, cross-country, tennis, track and basketball programs for girls.